Last week, I travelled again.

 For now, I think there are real benefits to responsible forms of local or near-abroad travel, not just for our own wellbeing but also for the local economies involved.

 If you choose to travel in the coming months, I hope you’ll also choose to support the small mom ‘n pop B&Bs, local hotels, and hostels that need our help the most.
 I’m not too worried about the foreign-owned resort chains (either they’ll be fine, or they go bankrupt and get acquired by some other company).
 But I’m constantly thinking about the little guys that are desperate for some customers and some hope.
 If we’re all too scared to do any kind of leisure travel, then they’re just not going to make it.
 I hope we can at least put them on life support until a broader recovery can take place.

 Of course, everyone’s comfort zone and personal situation is different.
 I’m also aware that in some countries, such as the US and UK, the mood is more glum than in others (this is understandable given the intensity of the outbreaks there).
 I don’t want to seem out of tune by sounding all positive when some people are still feeling very much frazzled from this whole thing.

 But… there is also light at the end of the tunnel.

 I think something that may be a little underappreciated right now is how the world is immensely more adapted and prepared for COVID-19 than it was just back in February.
 Things will get better from here on out.
 2020 is not a lost year and we can still do things that will give us joy.

-When we can do so, I think we should absolutely travel again — and of course, in ways that are responsible based on the situation at the time.
+When we can do so, I think we should absolutely travel again — and of course, in ways that are responsible at the time.

 Some links (such as to booking sites) may be affiliate links, meaning I may earn commission from products or services I recommend.
 You can read about my site policies.